 This will open a drop-down menu, with all of your Thrive Theme Builder Post Templates:

-Click on the the Post Template that you want to apply to the post, and it will be applied.
-If you do no want to make any more modifications, make sure you save the draft or update/publish the post, using the settings from the top right side:
+Click on the Post Template that you want to apply to the post, and it will be applied.
+If you do not want to make any more modifications, make sure you save the draft or update/publish the post, using the settings from the top right side:

 This is how you can apply a Post Template to a post, using the WordPress settings.

 The second way in which you can apply a Post Template to a specific post is from the Thrive Architect editor.